 The Four Turnings Table Summary

-Below is a table summarising the defining moods of the four Turnings.
+Below is a table summarising the defining characteristics of each of the four Turnings.

 “Just as floods replenish soil and fires rejuvenate forests, a Fourth Turning clears out society’s exhausted elements and creates an opportunity for fresh growth.” ― William Strauss & Neil Howe